Not A Member Yet?

 But our survey did reveal some exciting statistics for lovers: 53% of “she-jaculators” say they are more likely to achieve wet nirvana when having sex with their partner.

-For women who do ejaculate, this is a good indication that their partners are making them feel extra special and good.
+This indicates that, for the women who do ejaculation, their partners make them feel extra special and extra good.

-How much ejaculate is normal and how does it come out?
+How much ejaculate is normal to release, and how does it come out?

-Can ALL WOMEN Squirt? ⇐ Click Here To Experience Explosive, Squirting Orgasms You Will Never Forget
+Discover How Much Women Can Squirt ⇐ Click Here To Experience Explosive, Squirting Orgasms You Will Never Forget

 Quantity of fluid: